-The mission of the Snohomish Health District’s Tobacco Prevention program is to provide education and technical assistance to businesses, policy makers, and other entities to advocate for tobacco-free, smoke-free and vape-free policies.
+The Snohomish Health District’s Tobacco Prevention program provides education and technical assistance to businesses, policy makers, and others to advocate for tobacco-free, smoke-free and vape-free policies.
 These policies protect the health of the community by limiting exposure to secondhand tobacco smoke whether the source is cigarettes, cigars, hookah, or secondhand aerosol from vaping.

-The program promotes tobacco-free and vape-free policies related to:
+The program promotes tobacco-free and vape-free policies for:

 - Businesses and other workplaces

 - College campuses

 - Housing - View Smoke Free Housing Booklet (PDF)

 - Parks - View Tobacco Free Parks (PDF)